Duke Nike Track & Field Camp

 - 10:30 pm Bed check/lights out

 The training facilities at Duke University are among the best in the nation.
-Morris Williams Track and Field Stadium is home to Duke Track & Field.
+Opened in 2015, Morris Williams Track and Field Stadium is home to Duke Track & Field.

-Located on the west side of Kennedy Tower, sharing the press box with Koskinen Stadium, the track features a BSS 1000 track surface, constructed by Beynon Sports.
+Located on the west side of Kennedy Tower and sharing the press box with Koskinen Stadium, the track features a BSS 1000 track surface, constructed by Beynon Sports.
 Encompassing the track is a walkway, allowing spectators to view any event in the stadium, and bleachers are located next to the finish line.
 For field events, two long/triple jump runways are located inside the home straight with sand pits on both sides to accommodate changes in wind.
 Inside the back straight are two pole vault runways, with two additional runways located in the D-area.
 The D-area will also hold dual high jump pits.
 The infield accommodates all throwing events, boasting two shot put areas, a javelin runway and a combined hammer and discus cage.
 Protective nets have been placed along the long/triple jump and pole runways for added safety.

 Campers experience campus life on one of the most beautiful college campuses in the nation.
 They stay in air conditioned double dorm rooms on Duke's Gothic style West Campus.
 Breakfast, lunch and dinner are served in the main cafeteria (Great Hall).
 All meals are buffet style.

 Camp ReviewsSubmit a review